 According to the National Library of Medicine, car accidents are the second leading cause of traumatic brain injury (TBI).
 These wrecks don’t only involve other drivers but also cyclists and pedestrians.
 Being diagnosed with a TBI can be emotionally nerve-wracking and physically debilitating.
 For TBI survivors, life after a crash is life-altering.
 If you’ve been hit in a car accident and suffered a TBI, there are multiple options for recovering damages.
 These include legal recourse.
+However, it can be tough to navigate the legal system.
+A San Francisco car accident attorney who specializes in TBI cases can guide you through legal complexities, fight for your rights, and make sure you get a fair settlement for your medical expenses, lost wages, and pain and suffering.

 What is Traumatic Brain Injury After a Car Crash?